iTREE

 2021

 Gharun M, Klesse S, Tomlinson G, Waldner P, Stocker B, Rihm B, Siegwolf R, Buchmann N (2021) Effect of nitrogen deposition on centennial forest water-use efficiency.
-Environmental Research Letters 16: 114036, doi: external page10.1088/1748-9326/ac30f9
+Environmental Research Letters 16: 114036, doi: external page 10.1088/1748-9326/ac30f9

 2020